nicobrinkel/Grid-tariffs-vs-EV-charging/README.md

 Highlights:

-- Grid tariff reforms are needed incentivize efficient grid use and ensure a fair allocation of costs in the face of rising electrification and grid congestion.<br>
+- Grid tariff reforms key for efficiency and fair cost allocation as grid strain rises.<br>
-- This work aims to comprehensively evaluate grid tariff designs based on regulatory principles, specifically focusing on the impact on EV charging patterns.<br>
+- We evaluate grid tariff designs on regulatory principles, focusing on EV charging.<br>
+- A novel modelling framework is presented for comprehensive assessment of different tariff designs.<br>
-- Six grid tariff structures are evaluated based on four performance indicators, linked to regulatory principles.<br>
+- No single tariff design excels across all regulatory principles.<br>
-- No single tariff structure excels across all regulatory principles.
-Capacity-based tariff structures lead to highest system efficiency.
+- Capacity-based tariff structures lead to highest system efficiency.

 ## File organization